HOA Selective Enforcement: What It Means for Homeowners and the Board

 What is HOA Selective Enforcement?

-Selective enforcement occurs when an HOA applies its rules and regulations inconsistently, targeting some homeowners while ignoring similar violations by others.
+Selective enforcement occurs when an HOA applies its rules and regulations inconsistently, targeting some homeowners while ignoring or granting a variance to similar violations by others.
 This practice can lead to significant legal and social issues within the community.

 Why HOA Boards Should Never Practice Selective Enforcement